White House contact tracing questioned as COVID-19 spreads in Washington

 No one at the White House had reached out to him to trace his contacts despite his proximity to the president, he said.

-Spokesman Judd Deere said the White House has a "robust contact tracing program led by the White House Medical Unit with CDC integration", and added it was "consistent with CDC guidelines".
+Spokesman Judd Deere said the White House has a "robust contact tracing programme led by the White House Medical Unit with CDC integration", and added it was "consistent with CDC guidelines".

 There is currently no regular testing and tracing regime in place for the more than 20,000 people who work in the dozen buildings that form the US Capitol complex.